Relativistic aberration

 In this circumstance, the rays of light from the source which reach the observer are tilted towards the direction of the source's motion (relative to the observer).
 It is as if light emitted by a moving object is concentrated conically, towards its direction of motion; an effect called relativistic beaming.
 Also, light received by a moving object (e.g. the view from a very fast spacecraft) also appears concentrated towards its direction of motion.

+Searchlight effect

-One consequence of this is that a forward observer should normally be expected to intercept a greater proportion of the object's light than a rearward one; this concentration of light in the object's forward direction is referred to as the "searchlight effect" (or headlight effect).
+A consequence is that a forward observer should normally be expected to intercept a greater proportion of the object's light than a rearward one; this concentration of light in the object's forward direction is referred to as the "searchlight" or "headlight" effect.
+Light from a relativistic source becomes more forward directed and Doppler shifted with increasing velocity ($\beta=v/\mathrm{c}$).